AutoGPTQ/AutoGPTQ/README.md

 *For more histories please turn to [here](docs/NEWS_OR_UPDATE.md)*

+## How is AutoGPTQ-NEXT different from AutoGPTQ?

+AutoGPTQ-NEXT is an updated version of AugtoGPTQ with latest bug fixes applied, new features, better/latest model support, and an guranteed from the ModelCloud.ai team and that we, along with the open-source ML community, will take every effort to bring the library up-to-date with latest advancements, model support, and bug fixes.

+## Mission Statement

+We want AutoGPTQ-NEXT to be highy focused on GPTQ based quantization and target inference compatibility with Transformers, vLLM, and SGLang.

+## Major Changes vs AutoGPTQ

+* `Sym=False` Support.
+AutoGPTQ main has broken `sym=false`.
+* `lm_head` module quantized inference support for further vram reduction.
+* PENDING `lm_head` quantization will be added soon with support from Intel/Autoround.
+* ChatGLM Model Support.
+* Better defaults resulting in faster inference.
+* Better default PPL without with tweaked internal code (Result may vary depending on calibration set and gpu usage).
+* PENDING: DBRX Model Support.
+* Removed non-working, partially working, or fully deprecated features: Peft, ROCM, AWQ Gemm execution via GPTQ kernels, Triton v1 (replaced by v2).
+* Fixed Packing Performance regression on high core-count systems.
+* Thousands of lines of refractor/cleanup.
+* Complete tests with every feature and model tested.
+Everything that does not pass tests will be removed from repo.
+We want quality over quantity.

+## Platform Support
+AutoGPTQ-NEXT is currently Linux only and requires Torch/Cuda capable GPU from NVIDIA.
+WSL on Windows should work as well.
+ROCM/AMD support will be re-added in a furture version after everything on ROCM has been validated.
+Only fully validated features will be re-added from the original AutoGPTQ repo.

 ## Installation

 AutoGPTQ-NEXT is available for Linux only.
 You can install the latest stable release of AutoGPTQ from pip with pre-built wheels: